jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 FreeBSD didn't have this restriction under the BSD license and they have had native kernel based support for ZFS since version 9 of FreeBSD and ZFS is a supported filesystem type on MacOS.
 As of Ubuntu 16.04, you can install ZFS via apt-get and include the CDDL licensed ZFS code on Linux as a loadable kernel module.
 Ubuntu now supports the root partition being ZFS as well.

 Development of all ZFS code now lives in the upstream [OpenZFS project](https://openzfs.org/wiki/Main_Page "OpenZFS wikipage").
 Since the ZFS code was opensourced, when Oracle tried to "closesource" the code base in 2010, essentially what Oracle did was make a fork of the project and keep their changes proprietary.
 The rest of the community took ZFS and made the OpenZFS community, which now consolidates various ZFS code bases into a single repo for MacOS, FreeBSD, and Linux as a loadable kernel module.
 RedHat has not participated in the Linux development of OpenZFS as most companies are afraid of potential litigation and lawsuits from Oracle (real or perceived).
 There is even a ZFS developer port who brought [ZFS to Windows](https://github.com/openzfsonwindows/ZFSin "ZFS on Windows"), using the latest Windows 10 OS.

+ZFS is an elegantly designed filesystem: *"ZFS is a combined file system and logical volume manager designed by Sun Microsystems.
+The features of ZFS include protection against data corruption, support for high storage capacities, efficient data compression, integration of the concepts of filesystem and volume management, snapshots and copy-on-write clones, continuous integrity checking and automatic repair, Software based RAID, (RAID-Z)[^129]."*

+#### ZFS Installation

 Here is an example to install the ZFS module, load the module, and then format and create a zpool logical mirror (RAID1) in a few steps, tutorial comes from here: [https://wiki.ubuntu.com/Kernel/Reference/ZFS](https://wiki.ubuntu.com/Kernel/Reference/ZFS "ZFS Tutorial").